artur-fijalkowski/ansible-trainings/excercises/01_manage_apache.md

 * `roles/apache_proxy/defaults/main.yml` should contain default values for variables
 * `roles/apache_proxy/tasks/main.yml` should be file with tasks
 * `roles/apache_proxy/templates/` is directory for templates to use

+Roles are usefull way of isolation, reuse and sharing of Ansible code.
+Improvements over *plain* playbooks:
+* Modules for file manipulation (copy, template, etc.) use relative to role paths for files.
+* Handlers support - tasks can *notify* handlers if should be executed
+* Default variables values can be stored within role.
+* Easy inclusion of roles in playbooks.